The Government has significantly changed how NDIS participants can spend their funding.

 What is not an NDIS-funded support?

 The Government has also released a list of supports it does not fund.
-The other 15 items and services not funded are:
+The items and services not funded are:

 - Accommodation and household related (rent, stamp duty, etc.)